sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 ## Terraform Backend remote state storage
 ![img.png](img.png)
 - what is a terraform Backend ?
-  - terraform backend is a state
+  - Backends are responsible for storing the state
+  -